giselcgomez/geomap/README.md

-# geomap #animation
+# Real Time Bus Tracker

-Real Time Bus Tracker.
 This project demonstrates the use of asynchronous programming, DOM manipulation, and use recursive functions.

 *Important highlights:*